aokiji/jenkins-casc-poc/README.md

 Jobs are loaded through a seed job defined in [jobs.yaml](./config/jobs.yaml) that dynamically generates all other jobs.
 These jobs are defined in [jobs folder](./config/jobs) in a series of groovy scripts

 When starting jenkins the seed job is automatically launched as defined in [seed.groovy](./docker/init.groovy.d/seed.groovy)

+### Pipeline library

+A pipeline library is available globally.
+This pipeline library is defined in this [repository](https://github.com/aokiji/jenkins-casc-poc-library)

 # Resources